NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 - `_gs` - `geo_shape` type field, used for more complex geographical features such as lines and polygons, as well as points.

-More details about how data is parsed into these subfields can be found in the Parsing section below.
+More details about how data is parsed into these "parsed fields" can be found in the Parsing section below.

+Because the object in this field does not match the source record data it has to be converted back to the source data representation for use by users.
+This can be done using the `splitgill.search.rebuild_data` function which takes the value of this `data` field as input and returns the rebuilt original record data.

 ### data_types